grossdan-swimm/calendar-popup/README.md

    - Enable the Google Calendar API and download your `credentials.json`.
    - Place `credentials.json` in the same folder as the program.

+3. Edit in manage_cron.py the path where you will place the executable (see below)

 4. **Create the Executable**

    ```sh